omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

   something very similar before.
 In particular, the whole thing can also be framed as a [stag hunt](https://www.lesswrong.com/posts/zp5AEENssb8ZDnoZR/the-schelling-choice-is-rabbit-not-stag).
-  I don't _really_ know what I'm talking about!
 * Introducing (monetary) _punishments_ (an incentive can easily be understood as a punishment) to social relationships can probably do a lot of damage, so be careful.